open-wc/open-wc/docs/blog/testing-workflow-for-web-components/index.md

 }
 ```

-Fatel error is gone :tada:
+Fatel error is gone 🎉
-But we now have a failing test :sob:
+But we now have a failing test 😭

 ```
 ✖ can set/get the input value directly via the custom element
 AssertionError: expected '' to equal 'foo'
 ```

-We may need a change of tactic :thinking:
+We may need a change of tactic 🤔
 We can add it as a separate `value` property and sync when needed.

 ```js